 5. Parks wasn’t the first Black woman who refused to give up her seat.

 Just nine months before Parks made history in Montgomery, a 15-year-old named Claudette Colvin was arrested in the same city for not moving from her bus seat for a white passenger.
 Colvin was the first person taken in custody for violating Montgomery's bus segregation laws, but her actions were quickly overshadowed when Parks became the face of the Montgomery bus boycotts less than a year later.

 Not long after her historic arrest in 1955, Parks got into trouble with the law again on February 22, 1956.
 This time, she was arrested with close to 100 of her fellow protesters for breaking segregation laws during the Montgomery bus boycott.
 The famous photograph of Parks being fingerprinted by a police officer came from this second arrest, though it’s often mistakenly thought to show her first.

-7. The founder of Little Caesars paid her rent for years.
+7. The founder of Little Caesars paid Rosa Parks's rent for years.

 After surviving a robbery and assault in her Detroit apartment in 1994, Parks was in need of a new place to live.
 Mike Ilitch, the founder of Little Caesars, heard of the plan and offered to cover her rent for as long as she needed it.
 He and his wife Marian ended up paying for Parks to live in a safer apartment until her death in 2005 at the age of 92.

-8. She was the first woman lain in state at the U.S. Capitol.
+8. Parks was the first woman lain in state at the U.S. Capitol.

 Following her death in 2005, Parks was lain in state under the Capitol rotunda.
 The honor is reserved for the country’s most distinguished citizens—usually ones who have held public office.
 Parks remains the only woman and one of just four private citizens to receive the honor.